davidgsd/AllScan/README.md

 3. Other features that are highly requested or that seem like a good fit

 # Release Notes
+**v0.70 2023-05-20**<br>
+Handle issue where astdb.txt file downloads (downloaded by AllMon/Supermon astdb.php script) can sometimes fail resulting in a 0 byte file.
+AllScan will now detect this, show a useful log message, check other file locations or download the file if needed.
+Fix issue in v0.69 where if EchoLink lookup failed the 'No info' text was not properly shown.

 **v0.69 2023-05-18**<br>
 Implement retrieval of EchoLink node name/callsign data from AMI for display in the Favorites and Connection Status tables.